mrpdaemon/encdroid/README.md

 Once the build completes the resulting APK will be under `encdroid/build/outputs/apk/endroid-debug.apk`

-For a fully functional build see the instructions below on "Dropbox API keys" and "Google Play Services".
+For a fully functional build see the instructions below on "Dropbox API keys".

 ### Target API Level